KryvavyiPotii/ripemd160-attack/README.md

           Size of the hash suffix in bytes that will be attacked [default: 2] -p, --probability <success probability>
-          Expected success probability [default: 0.95]
+          Expected success probability [default: 0.95] -h, --help
-      --verbose-tries <verbose tries>
-          Number of tries that will be printed out [default: 30] -h, --help
           Print help
   -V, --version